magento/merchdocs/src/customers/account-dashboard-requisition-lists.md

 ## Add products to a requisition list

-Products can be added to a requisition list from product pages in the storefront, from the shopping cart, and from existing orders.
+Products can be added to a requisition list from product pages in the storefront, and from existing orders.

 ### Method 1: From the Product Detail page